Scenic Mississippi Regional Transit: Services

 In 2017, a study was conducted on providing service to Arcadia, however, no service has begun.
 Service to Cashton was proposed in the 2021 La Crosse Regional Transit Development Plan.

+In 2026 the boards of Vernon, Monroe and Crawford counties voted to end funding for SMRT leaving La Crosse County fully responsible for funding the service.
+La Crosse County officials determined that it was no longer feasible to subsidize the service.
+SMRT is expected to end operations by the end of 2026.